zama-ai/concrete-ml/docs/dev/howto/docker.md

 xhost +localhost
 ```

-### Mac OS
+### MacOS.

-To be able to use X forwarding on Mac OS:
+To be able to use X forwarding on macOS:

 - Install XQuartz
-- Open XQuartz.app application, make sure in the application parameters that `authorize network connections` are set (currently in the Security settings)
+- Open XQuartz.app and make sure that `authorize network connections` is set in the application parameters (currently in the Security settings)
 - Open a new terminal within XQuartz.app and type:

 ```shell
 xhost +127.0.0.1
 ```

-and now, the X server should be all set in docker (in the regular terminal).
+Now, the X server should be all set in Docker (in the regular terminal).

 ### Windows